overte-org/overte-docs-sphinx/docs/source/host/quick-start.rst

 Windows
 ----------------------------

-1. Download Vircadia (full, not Interface only).
+1. Download Overte (full, not Interface only).
-2. Use the `Custom` install option and ensure that both the `Vircadia Interface` and `Vircadia Server` options are checked.
-Vircadia Server is the Domain server.
+2. Use the `Custom` install option and ensure that both the `Overte Interface` and `Overte Server` options are checked.
+Overte Server is the Domain server.

 .. image:: _images/full-install-components.png

-3. In your start menu, search for and run `Vircadia Server`.
+3. In your start menu, search for and run `Overte Server`.
 4. Go to ``http://localhost:40100/`` in your web browser and complete the wizard to set up your domain.
 If the server is on a different machine, then replace 'localhost' with its IP address.
-5. In your Vircadia Interface, open the `Explore` app and enter `localhost` (or the server's IP address) to get there.
+5. In your Overte Interface, open the `Explore` app and enter `localhost` (or the server's IP address) to get there.

 ----------------------------
 Ubuntu 18.04 Linux (.deb)